 - Assets do both

 Conversely, liabilities take money out of your pocket because of the costs associated with them.
 When Rich Dad Poor Dad was first published back in 1997, Kiyosaki created a lot of controversy with this statement.

 That’s because by definition, a personal residence isn’t an asset unless it appreciates enough to offset the costs of ownership.
 On the other hand, rental property is an asset because it can generate enough passive income to exceed the expenses of operating and financing the real estate.

 As Kiyosaki writes in Chapter 2 of Rich Dad Poor Dad, “Want to grow rich?
 Concentrate your efforts on buying income-producing assets – when you truly understand what an asset is.
 Keep liabilities and expenses low.
 You’ll deepen your asset column.”

-There are two key messages in this chapter.
+There are 2 key messages in this chapter.